 That is all Lina knows about storks because storks never come to Shora to build their nests.
 Like Lina, all her classmates (the teacher included) are now curious about storks and why they do not come to Shora.
 Okay, so we’ve taken care of the first step, curiosity, then what?

 Why don’t the storks come to Shora?
 They did before, but why not now?

 Think.
 This is the advice Grandmother Sibble tells Lina, stating that “in order to figure out what a stork would want, we should try to think the way a stork would think.”

 What do storks need? trees? river? or wheel?

 Wheel it is!
 The children and their teacher conclude that their roofs in Shora are too pointy for storks to build their nests.
 To fix the situation, they need to find a wheel and put it on top of a roof.

-You have narrowed down the solution, now what?
-Well, you must plan.
+So you have narrowed down the solution, now what?
+Well, you must Plan.
 You, and the children, must ask yourselves – How / Where will I find a wheel?

-The Wheel on the School offers a simple message – when you start to wonder about the whys, it might just be the beginning to making things happen.
+The Wheel on the School offers a simple message—when you start to wonder about the whys, it might just be the beginning to make things happen.
 And remember, no matter what troubles or mishaps you meet along the way, you must never give up, because, as Lina said, “how can we know if we don’t try?”

 Written by Meindert DeJon & Pictures by Maurice Sendak